artkonekt/acl/README.md

 ];
 ```

+### Custom Models

-The main difference between this fork and the original Spatie version is
-that models are managed via Concord's
+The main difference between this fork and the original Spatie version is that models are managed via Concord's
 [model proxies feature](https://konekt.dev/concord/1.x/proxies).

-Thus Model classes and table names have been removed from config and have
-been added as Concord models.
-Thus you can easily replace them in your
+Therefore, model classes and table names have been removed from config and have been added as Concord models.
-using Concord's facilities:
+To use your own custom models, use Concord's facilities:

 ```php
 namespace App\Providers;